CtrlK

 Actionability

-The skill provides fully executable YAML manifests, bash commands, and complete resource definitions that are copy-paste ready.
-Installation commands, application definitions, sync policies, rollout strategies, and secret management all have concrete, working examples.
+The skill provides fully executable YAML manifests, bash commands, and concrete configuration examples throughout.
+Installation commands, application definitions, sync policies, rollout strategies, and secret management are all copy-paste ready with realistic values.

 3 / 3